Laura-Guillory/DroughtMonitor/README.md

 * Anaconda
 * Install the packages listed in requirements.txt

 Scripts can be found in the `scripts` directory.
-Please be advised they require a ton of disk space and time.
+Please be advised it can take some time to process large volumes of data.

 ### download.py